Dancing mania: Characteristics

 The outbreaks of dancing mania varied, and several characteristics of it have been recorded.
 Generally occurring in times of hardship, up to tens of thousands of people would appear to dance for hours, days, weeks, and even months.

 Women have often been portrayed in modern literature as the usual participants in dancing mania, although contemporary sources suggest otherwise.
 Whether the dancing was spontaneous, or an organized event, is also debated.
 What is certain, however, is that dancers seemed to be in a state of unconsciousness and unable to control themselves.

 In his research into social phenomena, author Robert Bartholomew notes that contemporary sources record that participants often did not reside where the dancing took place.
 Such people would travel from place to place, and others would join them along the way.
 With them they brought customs and behaviour that were strange to the local people.
 Bartholomew describes how dancers wore "strange, colorful attire" and "held wooden sticks".

 Robert Marks, in his study of hypnotism, notes that some decorated their hair with garlands.
 However, not all outbreaks involved foreigners, and not all were particularly calm.
 Bartholomew notes that some "paraded around naked" and made "obscene gestures".
 Some even had sexual intercourse.
-Others acted like animals, and jumped, hopped and leaped about.
+Others acted like animals, and jumped, hopped, and leapt about.

 They hardly stopped, and some danced until they broke their ribs and subsequently died.
 Throughout, dancers screamed, laughed, or cried, and some sang.
 Bartholomew also notes that observers of dancing mania were sometimes treated violently if they refused to join in.
-Participants demonstrated odd reactions to the color red; in A History of Madness in Sixteenth-Century Germany, Midelfort notes they "could not perceive the color red at all", and Bartholomew reports "it was said that dancers could not stand... the color red, often becoming violent on seeing [it]".
+Participants demonstrated odd reactions to the color red; in A History of Madness in Sixteenth-Century Germany, Midelfort writes that they "could not perceive the color red at all", and Bartholomew reports "it was said that dancers could not stand ... the color red, often becoming violent on seeing [it]".

 Bartholomew also notes that dancers "could not stand pointed shoes", and that dancers enjoyed their feet being hit.
 Throughout, those affected by dancing mania suffered from a variety of ailments, including chest pains, convulsions, hallucinations, hyperventilation, epileptic fits, and visions.
 In the end, most simply dropped down, overwhelmed with exhaustion.
 Midelfort, however, describes how some ended up in a state of ecstasy.
 Typically, the mania was contagious but it often struck small groups, such as families and individuals.